The Cosmological CPT Theorem: Discussion

 Importantly, as shown in Section \ref{sec:AccidentalUnitarity}, the \RR symmetry alone is often enough to ensure full Unitarity over a codimension-$0$ domain of generic couplings in many field theories.
 This means that assuming \CRT together with covariance is often sufficient to obtain a physically realistic QFT.
 This is very convenient from a practical point of view, since the detailed statement of Unitarity in Lorentzian spacetimes is quite finicky --- for example it often requires fine-tuning the measure factors in the path integral --- if you try to impose it directly.
 This perspective is even more valuable in cosmology, where the dynamical nature of the spacetime makes it tricky to use the (manifestly unitary but not manifestly covariant) Hamiltonian formalism.

 In the cosmological context, we used discrete symmetries to derive non-perturbative constraints on both cosmological correlators, and wavefunction coefficients.
-This allowed us to extend the tree-level results for Hermitian Analyticity \cite{COT,Cespedes:2020xqq,Stefanyszyn:2023qov}.
+This allowed us to extend the tree-level results for Hermitian Analyticity~\cite{COT,Cespedes:2020xqq,Stefanyszyn:2023qov,Stefanyszyn:2024msm}.
 Our non-perturbative \RR result requires analytically continuing the momenta $\mathbf{k}$ and the bulk Weyl factor $\Omega$.
-We also derived a somewhat more explicit perturbative statement of the result, at arbitrary loop order, which like \cite{COT,Cespedes:2020xqq,Stefanyszyn:2023qov} involves an analytic continuation of the momenta $\mathbf{k}$ alone.
+We also derived a somewhat more explicit perturbative statement of the result, at arbitrary loop order, which like~\cite{COT,Cespedes:2020xqq,Stefanyszyn:2023qov,Stefanyszyn:2024msm} involves an analytic continuation of the momenta $\mathbf{k}$ alone (our perturbative analysis also opens up the avenue for deriving the cosmological equivalent of cutting rules from generalised Unitarity, as we identified in Section \ref{sec:LoopCPT} how to analytically continue loop energies, which has yet to be done it the literature).
 This result holds for all flat FLRW cosmologies.

 In the more restrictive context of Poincaré de Sitter, one can instead invoke \CRT by analytically continuing the $\eta$ coordinate.
 These results reveal that the \CRT constraint is powerful enough to determine the phase of wavefunction coefficients at future infinity.
 Surprisingly, this does not require any analytic continuation or comparison to past infinity; the constraints can just be read off directly at the level of the wavefunction coefficients.